The 15 Most Expensive Destined Rivals Pokemon Cards

 The artwork here is pretty gorgeous, and just the fact that a Pokemon as legendary as Ho-Oh gets featured alongside a trainer in a card like this feels pretty historic.
 While it won’t be worth as much as the Garchomp, the card’s rarity, potential playability, and nostalgic appeal should push it to the upper echelons of value when Destined Rivals comes out.

-#3 Team Rocket’s Mewtwo ex
+#3 Rocket’s Mewtwo ex – Special Illustration Rare

-What really excited me about Team Rocket’s Mewtwo ex beyond the potentiality of an SIR, however, is just how fun this card looks to play.
+What really excites me about Team Rocket’s Mewtwo ex beyond the potentiality of an SIR, however, is just how fun this card looks to play.
 A basic Pokemon with 280 HP and an attack that scales to 280+, Mewtwo ex looks very, very playable and could be a fun way to counter the increasingly challenging Pokemon TCG meta.

 #4 Team Rocket’s Meowth – Illustration Rare